benz0id/mb_prime/test_files/test_objects/config_read_me.txt

 *SHOW_SPACER_MENU = False

-# This program is capable of mutlithreading to decrease runtime.
+# This program is capable of multithreading to decrease runtime.
 Enter the
 # number of cores you'd like to use below.

 *NUM_CORES = 1